X–ray, or radiography, is the oldest and most frequently used form of medical imaging.

 - assist in detection and diagnosis of bone cancer

-- locate foreign objects in soft tissue around or in bones
+- locate foreign objects in soft tissue in or around bones

 Hunterdon Healthcare offers an array of educational events, including childbirth, healthy living and fitness classes.LEARN MORE